Mr. Rogers' AP Physics C: Mechanics (With IB Physics Topics) Objectives

 2. State two reasons why a rocket must have a very large supply of fuel in order to move from the surface of Earth into outer space.

-Metacognition Problem Solving Principle 9.4: Remember that the center of mass of a system is only affected by external forces.
-Any form of explosion can be considered an internal force.
+Metacognition Problem Solving Principle 9.4: Remember that the location of an object's center of mass of a system is only affected by external forces.
+Any form of explosion in an unrestrained object will generate internal forces.

 Lesson 5